-Basis of Presentation- Effective on the Petition Date, the Company applied accounting standards applicable to reorganizations, ASC 852, in preparing the accompanying Condensed Consolidated Financial Statements as of and for the three months ended September 30, 2023 which requires the financial statements, for periods subsequent to the commencement of the Chapter 11 Cases, to distinguish transactions and events that are directly associated with the reorganization from the ongoing operations of the business.
-Accordingly, prepetition obligations of the Debtors that may be impacted by the Chapter 11 Cases have been classified as Liabilities Subject to Compromise ("LSTC") in the accompanying unaudited Condensed Consolidated Balance Sheet as of September 30, 2023.
-These liabilities are reported at the amounts the Company anticipates will be allowed by the Bankruptcy Court, even if they may be settled for lesser amounts.
-In addition, certain charges related to the Chapter 11 Cases are recorded as Reorganization items in the accompanying unaudited Condensed Consolidated Financial Statement of Operations.
+Basis of Presentation- Effective on the Petition Date, the Company applied accounting standards applicable to reorganizations, ASC 852, in preparing the accompanying Condensed Consolidated Financial Statements as of and for the three months ended December 31, 2023, which requires the financial statements, for periods subsequent to the commencement of the Chapter 11 Cases, to distinguish transactions and events that are directly associated with the reorganization from the ongoing operations of the business.
+Accordingly, certain charges related to the Chapter 11 Cases were recorded as Reorganization items, net in the accompanying unaudited Condensed Consolidated Financial Statement of Operations.
+All pre-petition obligations of the Debtors that were impacted by the Chapter 11 Cases that were previously classified as Liabilities Subject to Compromise ("LSTC") were resolved at Emergence.